 Deep work prevents this from happening because you work on the important work in a focused state, leading to more of your work being completed well within the deadlines.

 How Long is Deep Work?

-At this point, you must be wondering how much time you must dedicate to deep work?
-Cal Newport suggests that one should book deep work session for an uninterrupted 90 minute timeframe.
+At this point, you must be wondering how much time you must dedicate to deep work.
+Cal Newport suggests that one should book a deep work session for an uninterrupted 90-minute timeframe.

-However, realistically this would not be achieved at the very first instance.
-You can start slowly with the time stretches that you can manage but keep a target of 90-minutes, as suggested by Cal Newport.
+However, realistically this would not be achieved in the very first instance.
+You can start slowly with the time stretches you can manage but keep a target of 90-minutes, as suggested by Cal Newport.

-Claire Evans, time management and productivity coach says that the time one can allocate to deep work entirely depends on an individual’s personal needs.
+Claire Evans, a time management and productivity coach, says that the time one can allocate to deep work entirely depends on an individual’s personal needs.
 Some people have a focused attention span of two hours, while others may only manage 20 to 25 minutes free from distraction.

 It is best to start with a limited time frame initially and then build up every week.

 “Schedule your deep work time into your calendar and block it out.
 Make it as non-negotiable as your commitments with other people because you need to take it seriously if you want it to be effective.”